 Member Price: $25 | Non-Member Price: $40

-The speaker will open up the last few minutes of the webinar to answer questions from participants.
+If time permits, the speaker will open up the last few minutes of the webinar to answer questions from participants.

 |Certification group||type of credits||No. of credits|

 |Pennsylvania State Board of Accountancy||CPEs(PX177225) - Group Study||1|